 2013 brought about more changes with the addition of Ryan Steuer and moving our offices back to where it all began - Chapel Rock Christian Church.
-This positioning has helped with those partnerships on the west side of Indianapolis as well as outlying areas; along with keeping the strong foundation of partnerships within the urban (city) context.
+This positioning has helped with those partnerships on the west side of Indianapolis, outlying areas, and keeping the strong foundation of partnerships within the urban (city) context.

 As time has continued on, change continues to happen as well.
 Ryan Steuer has moved to creating an educational organization that works with school systems for the betterment of project based learning.
 Niccole Wilkes has also moved to work with Youth for Christ in being a mentor of mentors.
-The journey for the MI staff continue's to move forward.
+The journey for the Mission Indy staff continues to move forward.

-We are thankful to God for 20 years of serving the local church and we are excited to see where the Lord takes the minsitry in the future.
+We are thankful to God for 20 years of serving the local church and we are excited to see where the Lord takes the ministry in the future.